matlo/gimxserial/README.md

 # gimxserial

-The gimxhid library is a serial access library supporting asynchronous IO.
+The gimxserial library is a serial access library supporting asynchronous IO.
 It has a compilation dependency on gimxpoll headers, and on gimxcommon source code.

 Compilation: